jarqvi/jarqvi/README.md

 # 💫 About Me:
 👋 Hi there!
-My name is MohammadHasan Akbari and I'm a back-end programmer who currently works with NodeJS.
-Although I'm not a very experienced professional yet, I'm determined to become one.
-I have some knowledge of PHP and C# programming languages, and I'm also familiar with front-end development.<br><br>In the future, I'm excited to explore different fields such as artificial intelligence, network, and blockchain 🤖🌐⛓️, and I can't wait to share my progress and projects with the Github community!<br>I also plan to learn TypeScript and Go for the backend in the future.<br>I'm excited to be part of the Github community and learn from other developers while sharing my own knowledge and experiences.
-Thank you for taking the time to read about me.🙏
+I'm MohammadHasan, a backend developer working with Go, JavaScript (NodeJS), and TypeScript.
+Although I'm not highly experienced yet, I'm passionate about advancing my skills.
+I have knowledge in Python, PHP and C#, and I'm currently exploring DevOps alongside backend development.

+I look forward to contributing to the Github community, sharing my projects, and learning from fellow developers.
+Learning TypeScript and Go for backend development is on my roadmap.
+Thank you for taking the time to get to know me. 🙏

 ## 🌐 Socials: